-you’re probably already trying a variety of different things, from purees to porridge and rice, finger foods and fruit.
+If your baby is starting to wean off milk and you’re introducing solid foods (from around 6 months onwards), you’re probably already trying a variety of different foods, from purees to porridge and rice, finger foods and fruit.
 The most important thing is to keep food healthy, nutritious and easy for baby to digest.

 Foods that can help your little one sleep through the night